Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 A/\langle m_a - 1 - a \rangle
 $$

 For all nonprimitive types in $U$, we should impose the relations $R$ to yield a quotient algebra $A/R$ that allow us to reduce them to a sum and product of primitive types.
-In other words, if $P \subset A$ is the subalgebra consisting only of sums and products of primitive types, every equivalence class in $A/R$ should contain an element of $P$.
+In other words, if $P \subseteq A$ is the subalgebra consisting only of sums and products of primitive types, every equivalence class in $A/R$ should contain an element of $P$.